hl7au/au-fhir-ps/input/includes/testing_note.md

 Testing AU Patient Summary helps identify issues, challenges, or gaps in the specification, enabling its improvement.
 During testing, implementers test their FHIR resources, software products, and/or proof of concepts with AU Patient Summary and provide essential feedback.

-To learn more about testing AU Patient Summary or express your interest in participating, see [AU Core FHIR IG Testing](https://confluence.hl7.org/display/HAFWG/AU+Patient+Summary+FHIR+IG+Testing).
+To learn more about testing AU Patient Summary or express your interest in participating, see [AU Patient Summary FHIR IG Testing](https://confluence.hl7.org/display/HAFWG/AU+Patient+Summary+FHIR+IG+Testing).

 </div>